 There are also some gyms that focus mostly on trainer-based workouts.
 Aspire right next to the Asoke skytrain station is one of them.
-Drop-in prices with one of their certified personal trainers start at THB 2,400 for one hour, but get a lot cheaper if you buy a package.
-They offer specials when they bring on a new trainer: five hours for THB 6,000 (follow their Facebook page to see when that becomes available).
-Jamal Younis, the personal trainer who helped me design the exercise program I used when I lost 10kg in 100 days, currently works here.
+It is a premium fitness club with flexible training programs, tailored to your workout goals by certified international training experts.
+Private fitness facilities, exclusive training programs, and CrossFit gym are also offered here.
+Prices start from 600 – 6,000 THB a month.
+The personal trainer who helped me design the exercise program I used when I lost 10kg in 100 days, Jamal Younis, currently works there.

 In recent years, Bangkok has experienced quite a boom in running.
 It’s gotten to the point where the most popular running routes actually become crowded during after-work hours.
+Running is also good for your own mental health.
 This boom also extends to races: if you’re competitive minded, there are now several shorter and longer races, including marathons, to choose from.
 While I used to be an avid runner a few years back, I’m now a bit out of the loop.
 My friend Chris Bickle helped me out a lot with the advice below (mistakes are all mine of course).

 Tracks and Loops

 The most well-known running tracks are located inside Lumpini Park (a 2.5km track), Benjakitti Park (1.8km), Wachirabenchathat Park (2.58km), and Chatuchak Park (3km).
 Due to their central locations, these parks are also among the busiest ones.
 There’s a number of alternative parks and stadiums scattered throughout the city that offer loops of similar and shorter length, which might be more conveniently located for you.